 Experiential Marketing Agencies vs. Advertising Agencies

-Would you really hire your Advertising Agency to do your Experiential Marketing?
-Believe it or not it is true.
+Should you hire your Advertising Agency to do your Experiential Marketing, too?
+Believe it or not, the answer is yes!
 At least according to the 13th annual IEG/Performance Research Sponsorship Decision-makers Survey published in the IEG Sponsorship Report on April 22, 2013.

-According to IEG, it really is true based on those marketers that responded to the survey.
-Of those that responded, 63% said they use an Advertising agency to support their sponsorships while only 60% use a Marketing agency.
-Only 23% of companies manage sponsorships completely in-house.
+According to IEG, it is true based on those marketers that responded to the survey.
+Of those who responded, 63% said they use an Advertising agency to support their sponsorships, while only 60% use a marketing agency or PR firm.
+Only 23% of companies manage sponsorships entirely in-house.
 Going back to 2009, that number was nearly 50% who managed everything in-house.

-Needless to say, this raises more questions than answers.
-It isn’t surprising so see companies shift their work out to an agency with all the downsizing that has taken place since 2009.
-What is surprising is that somehow Advertising agencies have become the catch-all group.
-Advertising agencies certainly have evolved over time and now they could encompass the following experts.
+This raises more questions than answers.
+It isn’t surprising to see companies shift their work out to an agency with all the downsizing that has taken place since 2009.
+What is surprising is that somehow, advertising agencies have become the catch-all group.
+Advertising agencies have evolved, and now they could encompass the following experts.

 1. Advertising